aminoacid-01/beat-boxd/README.md

 - **Images:**
     - Album covers - Last.fm
-    - Hero Image - Unsplash (person's username and link to post)
+    - Hero Image - Sergio Kian on [Unsplash](https://unsplash.com/photos/a-book-shelf-filled-with-lots-of-books-m7m2JJVB2No)

 - **Code/Database Models**:
     - Used some of the steps I Think, Therefore I Blog tutorial to help set up the project.
     - Comment model - I Think, Therefore I Blog.
     - Used [this](https://stackoverflow.com/questions/17838607/making-an-iframe-responsive) stackoverflow post to make the iframe for summernote responsive.
     - Heavily referenced documentation for Django and django-summernote throughout development.

 ### Acknowlegements: